-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended March 31, 2017

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File Number 001-37635

-AXSOME THERAPEUTICS, INC.

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization)

-25 Broadway 9th Floor

-45-4241907 (I.R.S.
-Employer Identification No.)

-10004 (Zip Code)

-New York, New York (Address of principal executive offices)

-Registrant's telephone number, including area code: (212) 332-3241

-Securities registered pursuant to Section 12(b) of the Act:

-Common Stock, Par Value \$0.0001 Per Share (Title of Class) (NASDAQ Global Market (Name of Each Exchange on Which Registered)

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes  No 🗌

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes  No 🗌 company)

-Indicate by check mark whether the registrant is a large accelerated filed, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.:

-Large accelerated filer \Box Non-accelerated filer \Box (Do not check if a smaller reporting

-Accelerated filer \bowtie Smaller reporting company \square Emerging growth company \bowtie
+1 Oldv 110 Q $\boxtimes$ QUARTERLY REPORT PURSUANT TO SECTION 13 1934 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the quarterly period d ended September 30, 2017 0 R ☐ TRANSITION REPORT PURSUANT TO SECTION 13 1934 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the transition period from to Commission File N lumber 001-37635 AXSOME THERA (Exact name of registrant APEUTICS, INC. as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 45-4241907 (I.R.S.
+Employer Identification No.) 25 Broadway 9 th Floor New York, New York (Address of principal executive offices) 10004 (Zip Code) Registrant's telephone number, in cluding area code: (212) 332-3241 Securities registered pursuan ' ' Common Stock, Par Value \$0.0001 Per Share (Title of Class) NASDAQ Global Market (Name of Each Exchange on Which Registered) Securities registered pursuan No nt to Section 12(g) of the Act: Indicate by check mark whether the registrant: (1) has filed all reports required during the preceding 12 months (or for such shorter period that the registrant w requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$ to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 Indicate by check mark whether the registrant has submitted electronically and to be submitted and posted pursuant to Rule 405 of Regulation S-T during the prequired to submit and post such files).
+Yes $\square$ No $\square$ Indicate by check mark whether the registrant is a large accelerated filed, an ac emerging growth company.
+See definitions of "large accelerated filer," "accele Rule 12b-2 of the Exchange Act.: Large accelerated filer 🗀 Accelerated filer

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗌 No

-There were 23,605,201 shares of the registrant's common stock, \$0.0001 par value, outstanding as of May 3, 2017.
+Yes $\square$ No $\boxtimes$ There were 23,671,301 shares of the registrant's common stock, \$0.0001 par value, outstanding as of November 3, 2017.